+Our Company is proposing to expand capacities by setting up an additional manufacturing unit at our existing factory unit, in Kolkata.
 Our increased production capacity after commencement of this manufacturing unit will require a larger customer base.
 The same is on certain assumptions as to potential for growth in the sectors in which we operate, including identified customers with a demand for the increased production.
 In the event that our assumptions are not accurate or there is any material change in the various external factors on which our assumptions are made, there can be no assurance that we will be successful in selling our increased production leading to high inventory.
 This may also result in lower capacity utilization and adversely affect our operations and financial results.

-23. There have been some instances of delayed filing of records and returns required to be filed by the Company with various regulatory authorities.
+16. There have been some instances of delayed filing of records and returns required to be filed by the Company with various regulatory authorities.